10 Ways to Overcome Procrastination as a Freelancer

 Freelancers and to-do lists are inseparable.
 We all try to get down everything we need to possibly do every day and what happens?
 We end up with a to-do list that’s still full at the end of the day.
 How can you combat this?

 Try prioritizing the items on your to-do list next time.
-Sure, you should still write down every thing that you need done.
-But what do you need done today?
+Sure, you should still write down everything that you need to be done.
+But what do you need to be done today?
 Or in the morning?
 Be sure to separate your list into two sections: those things that need to get done ASAP and those can wait another day.

 #8.
 Listen to focus music.

 If you listen to Spotify or other music streaming services whenever you work, try out some “focus music” stations or playlists next time you try to do your work.
 Music like classical or soft jazz or voice-less house will help you really zone in on what you’re trying to do and get stuff done and stop procrastinating.
 Plus, this is backed up by science too, so you know it’s one you have to try!